tlvaldepena/vectorsurv.org/_docs/site/site.md

   * Type in Latitude/Longitude as Decimal Degrees, Degrees Minutes Seconds, or Degrees Minutes in one of the first three tabs.
 The point will appear on the Map tab.
   * Click on the location on the Map tab.
 The resulting marker can be moved if necessary.
   * Geocode the address either on the Map tab or by filling the address fields below.
 * **Coordinate Precision**: Used to specify whether or not a site is marked exactly.
-Should be kept as **Exact** for most data, this is to specify historical data that might not be as accurate as modern data.
+Should be kept as *Exact* for most data, this is to specify historical data that might not be as accurate as modern data.
 * **Elevation**: The elevation of the site, can be calculated via Google Maps once a location is specified.
 * **Address**: The address of the site.
 * **Surroundings**: The surroundings of the site.
-More than one can be chosen by holding down the Ctrl/Cmd key while making selections.
-If **Other** is specified, a text field will appear to clarify.
+More than one can be chosen by using the *CTRL/CMD/SHIFT* keys while making selections.
+If *Other* is specified, a text field will appear to clarify.
 * **Population Classification**: Whether the site is Urban, Suburban, or Rural.
 Can be calculated via census data after a location is specified.
 * **Comments**: Any additional notes that should be recorded with this site.